Ban Ki-moon: Campaign for second term as secretary-general: 2011

 On 6 June 2011, Ban Ki-moon formally announced his candidacy for a second consecutive term as Secretary-General of the United Nations.
 He announced his candidacy at a press conference, following a meeting with the Asian group of countries at the United Nations.
 Ban Ki-moon's first mandate as the Secretary-General was set to end on 31 December 2011.
 The five permanent Security Council members supported his candidacy.
 There was no declared rival for the post.

 Second term as secretary-general

 On 17 June 2011, he received the recommendation of the Security Council by a unanimous vote, and, on 21 June, his nomination was confirmed by a unanimous acclamation vote at the United Nations General Assembly.
 His new five-year term as Secretary-General commenced on 1 January 2012 and ended on 31 December 2016.

 Cabinet

-Ban appointed Swedish diplomat Jan Eliasson as his new Deputy Secretary-General on 2 March 2012.
-His Chief of Staff is Edmond Mulet of Guatemala.
+Ban appointed Swedish diplomat Jan Eliasson as his new deputy secretary-general on 2 March 2012.
+His chief of staff is Edmond Mulet of Guatemala.
 The appointments were part of Ban's commitment to replace top positions in his group for his second term.

 Key issues

-Since beginning his second term in January 2012, Ban has focused his public statements and speeches on peace and equality in the Middle East and on equality issues.
+After beginning his second term in January 2012, Ban focused his public statements and speeches on peace and equality in the Middle East and on equality issues.